makeryuki/AtomsViz/README.md

 - Re-scan plug-ins in the host DAW after copying.

 ## Running the Standalone
-- Extract dist/AtmosViz_v0.3.0_Windows_Standalone.zip.
+- Extract `dist/AtmosViz_v0.3.0_Windows_Standalone.zip`.
-- Run AtmosViz.exe; no installation is required, but Windows may prompt for confirmation on first launch.
+- Run `AtmosViz.exe`; no installation is required, but Windows may prompt for confirmation on first launch.

+## Installing the CLAP Plug-in
+- Copy `dist/AtmosViz_v0.3.0_Windows_CLAP.clap` (or the `build-clap` artefact) into `C:/Program Files/Common Files/CLAP`.
+- If your host scans a custom CLAP directory, place the `.clap` file there instead.
+- No additional resources are required; the `.clap` bundle already contains the binaries generated via clap-juce-extensions.

 ## Documentation
 - [User Manual](docs/user_manual.md) - step-by-step installation and UI walkthrough
 The `docs/` directory contains the following refreshed documents: